sashmit/personalsite/content/notes/math/probablity.md

 - Rational numbers (fractions) $$\mathbb{Q}$$ are countable.

-- Set [0, 1] of all real numbers between 0 and 1 are **not countable**; proved by Georg Cantor using the diagonal argument.
+- Set [0, 1] of all real numbers between 0 and 1 are **not countable**.
+This was proved by Georg Cantor using the diagonal argument.

 # Discrete random variables